Prateek-Deshpande-03/git-demo/README.md

 # git-demo
-This contains demo for git commands
+This contains demo for git commands.